pythonlover02/Proton-Sarek/README.md

 If there its no entry that mentions `llvmpipe`, you need to install additional packages specific to your distribution.

+2 - You may need to manually set the VK_ICD_FILENAMES to the Lavapipe icd.json (usually a variation of `lvp_icd.json`) if the default target for VK_ICD_FILENAMES is not the desired one, or it uses an incorrect path.
+The default path and target should work for most installations.

 ### Sarek Profile:
 The profiles can be changed using the `PROTON_SAREK_PROFILE` parameter, which accepts the following values: `base`, `default`, and `agg`.